We're reimagining coding education to ensure computer science is accessible, supportive, and empowering for all students.

 Coding classes -- where offered -- are often tuition based, making it impossible for low-income students to attend these courses.
 With so many inherent barriers to coding education, money should not be one of them.
 We’re dedicated to providing scholarships to students with financial need who wouldn’t have lessons otherwise.

-The field of computer science lacks diversity, leaving minorities, females, LGBTQ, and special needs students, significantly underrepresented.
+The field of computer science lacks diversity, leaving minorities, female identifying, LGBTQ, and special needs students, significantly underrepresented.
 This is largely due structural and systemic barriers in traditional education environments. codeConnects is the only program of its kind reimagining coding education & ensuring these structural barriers are overcome.

 Coding classes -- where offered -- are often tuition based, making it impossible for low-income students to attend these courses.
 With so many inherent barriers to coding education, money should not be one of them.
 We’re dedicated to providing scholarships to students with financial need who wouldn’t have lessons otherwise